Flat Feet

 • Tendonitis

-It is my recommendation, as a podiatrist, that if you have flat feet you should at least get an assessment of your feet before you have problems.
+It is our recommendation, as podiatrist, that if you have flat feet you should at least get an assessment of your feet before you have problems.

 PLEASE NOTE: